CDH-SC/WordPress/README.md

 ## **_Google Cloud DNS_**

+Cloud DNS is where all of our routing records will be located.

 ## **_Nginx_**
 Used on the machine to manage connections.
 Referencing the [exampleSitesEnabled](https://github.com/CDH-SC/WordPress/blob/master/exampleSitesEnabled) file, you can see that we are able to route site10.wordpress.cdhsc.org to the container listening on port 8010, which is defined to be container 10.